byhow/matters-forum/proposal.md

   - frontend to get posts from db
   - backend api for default sorting by blocknumber

+Project Architecture
+- auth: no protected route, just need to connect wallet to comment
+  - also show posts that the connected wallet user has (fake login)
+- db: postgres on supabase + drizzle
+- cache: vercel kv + upstash rate-limit lib
+- web3 layer:
+- ipfs: helia, kind of the only option here
+- payment? if any
+- ui: tailwind shadcn + lucide

 3/21
 Ran into some crazy vercel issue that doesn't emit any logs and unable to find package.json.
 I have to remove all the api routes at this moment to fix it, but it happens on and off for now reasons.